akash-git/akash-git.github.io/_posts/2016-08-31-java-hibernate-troubleshoot.markdown

 # Mysql connection issue
-**NoRouteToHostException exception raised**
+Some times we encounter **NoRouteToHostException** exception raised

 >Signals that an error occurred while attempting to connect a socket to a remote address and port.
+>
-Typically, the remote host cannot be reached because of an intervening firewall, or if an intermediate router is down.
+> Typically, the remote host cannot be reached because of an intervening firewall, or if an intermediate router is down.

-Error
+Or Error
 > The last packet sent successfully to the server was 0 milliseconds ago.
 The driver has not received any packets from the server.

 ```java